mrkaleArduinoLib/gbj_serial_debug/README.md

 <a id="constants"></a>
 ## Constants
 - **GBJ\_SERIAL\_DEBUG\_VERSION**: Name and semantic version of the library.
-- **SERIAL\_DEBUG**: Defined this debugging macro determines, whether serial debugging should be used.
 - **SERIAL\_NODEBUG**: Defined this debugging macro determines, that serial debugging should not be used.
-Definition of the previous macro constant has precedence.

 *The debugging macros should be defined before inclusion of the library header file in a sketch in order to take them into effect.*